BenjaminStahr/distributed_systems_UCA_to_Google_Calendar/README.md

 ### Program

 The flow of the program is linear.
 The user provides his credentials for the university server (using Bottle as a front end framework), then a web scrapper fetches the course data from the university server and sends it to a rabbitMQ server.
-The server is implemented with the pika module from python.
-An additional script takes the course data from the server, and uploads them to google drive.
-Another script fetches the course from google drive and puts  them into the calendar.
+The server is implemented with the pika module from Python.
+An additional script takes the course data from the server and uploads them to google drive.
+Another script fetches the course from Google Drive and puts  it into the calendar.
 The scripts operate independently from each other.

+Since the university credentials are expired only a mock entry is sent.

 ### Technologies
   - bottle as front-end ramework